T-Felm-Lee/Dev-Env/README.md

  ☑️Step 6:  Change the "Start in:" to the starting location for your code, for me its **C:\Development** this folder on my drive holds all my repositories.
 This way I can cd into whatever I am working on directly.
 Another option would be to setup multiple cmd.exe shortcuts for each project and house them in the repositories of your choice.

- ❓ A successful load of the vcvarsall.bat via the shell after the steps below are accomplished will look like this:
+ ❓ A successful load of the vcvarsall.bat via the shell, after the steps above are accomplished, will look like this:
 ```
 **********************************************************************
 ** Visual Studio 2019 Developer Command Prompt v16.9.4